Vietnam.vn - Nền tảng quảng bá Việt Nam

 Those (5).jpg

-Along with the Flower Mong, Black Mong, White Mong... ethnic groups, the Green Mong in Tu Thuong also grow flax, weave, dye indigo and embroider brocade, creating their own ethnic costumes.
-Old lady Ly Thi Sai is considered a skilled weaver, instructing her granddaughter to stretch flax thread while happily chatting with us.
+Along with the Flower Mong, Black Mong, White Mong... the Green Mong in Tu Thuong also grow flax, weave fabric, dye indigo and embroider brocade, creating their own ethnic costumes.
+Old lady Ly Thi Sai is considered a skilled weaver, while instructing her granddaughter to stretch flax thread, she happily chatted with us.

 27.jpg

 Speaking of Mr. Sai's granddaughter, Vang Thi Nam, who graduated from high school.
-Four years ago, during my stay in Tu Thuong, I met Vang Thi Nam and this time was also a chance meeting when Nam was waiting for a job to go to work.
+4 years ago, during my stay in Tu Thuong, I met Vang Thi Nam and this time was also a chance to meet again when Nam was waiting for a job to go to work.

 26.jpg

-I still remember, that year Vang Thi Nam was in 10th grade.
+I still remember, that year, Vang Thi Nam was in 10th grade.
 She exuded the resourcefulness and agility of an older sister who knew how to take care of her younger siblings and help her parents with all the housework.
 The day we stayed, it was the full moon of the seventh lunar month.
-On the love rock at the beginning of Tu Thuong village, under the bright moonlight, there was only the sound of the flute echoing in the mountains and forests.
+On the love rock at the beginning of Tu Thuong village, under the bright moonlight, only the sound of flutes echoed in the mountains and forests.
 Young men and women of marriageable age whispered stories on the cliff, shyly afraid that people from afar would hear.
 That night, we slept late and drifted away in an indescribable feeling about the green Mong village.
-I cannot forget the lingering image in the sunset of the next day, when we temporarily said goodbye to Tu Thuong land, Vang Thi Nam stood at the kitchen door and politely waved her hand to say goodbye to us: Goodbye, auntie.
+I cannot forget the lingering image in the sunset of the next day, when we temporarily said goodbye to Tu Thuong land, Vang Thi Nam stood at the kitchen door, politely waving and saying goodbye to us: Goodbye, auntie.
 If I don't come out to see you off, I'll cry...

 28.jpg

-Today, as if meeting a relative who has been away for a long time, Vang Thi Nam chatted with us: I want to work as a factory worker in Bac Giang , but my grandmother is getting older and weaker, so I want to stay close to take care of her.
+Today, as if meeting a long-lost relative, Vang Thi Nam chatted with us: I want to work as a factory worker in Bac Giang , but my grandmother is getting older and weaker, so I want to stay close to take care of her.

 So since graduating from high school, Nam has remained in Tu Thuong and is currently an active member of the Club for preserving and promoting the cultural identity of the Green Mong ethnic group of Nam Xe.